Read This First

 Prompt 3: Create a quantitative account that quantitatively shows the degree of utility of critical thinking in various disciplines.

-The central claim is this: A quantitative comparison would show the degree of utility of critical thinking across various disciplines, with values on a scale from 1 to 10.
+In plain terms: A quantitative comparison would show the degree of utility of critical thinking across various disciplines, with values on a scale from 1 to 10.

 A quantitative account of critical thinking is useful only if it avoids fake precision.
 The numbers should be read as a model of relative utility across domains, not as measurements with laboratory-grade calibration.
 Critical thinking matters differently in medicine, law, engineering, parenting, politics, finance, and private belief revision.